-SECTION 4.
-Prohibition Against Self-Dealing/Conflicts of Interest.
+SECTION 4 Prohibition Against Self-Dealing/Conflicts of Interest

 Anything contained in this Article to the contrary notwithstanding, the Corporation shall not indemnify any person if such indemnification would constitute “self-dealing” as defined in Section 4941 of the Internal Revenue Code if the Corporation were a private foundation.
-Notwithstanding any other provision of these Bylaws, the Corporation, the Board and each individual Trustee, officer and/or employee of the Corporation shall comply with the Conflict of Interest Policy attached hereto as Exhibit G.
+Notwithstanding any other provision of these Bylaws, the Corporation, the Board and each individual Trustee, officer and/or employee of the Corporation shall comply with the Conflict of Interest Policy attached hereto as Exhibit F.

-ARTICLE XI
+ARTICLE VII

 CONTRACTS, CHECKS AND DEPOSITS

-SECTION 1.
-Contracts.
+SECTION 1 Contracts

 The Board may authorize any officer or officers, agent or agents of the Corporation, in addition to the officer so authorized by these Bylaws, to enter into any contract or execute and deliver any instrument in the name of or on behalf of the Corporation, and such authority may be general or confined to specific instances.

-SECTION 2.
-Checks, Drafts, Etc.
+SECTION 2 Checks, Drafts, Etc.

 All checks, drafts or other orders for the payment of money, notes or other evidences of indebtedness issued in the name of the Corporation shall be signed by such officer or officers, agent or agents of the Corporation and in such manner as shall be determined by resolutions by the Board.
 In the absence of such determination by the Board, such instruments shall be signed by the Treasurer and countersigned by the President of the Corporation.

+SECTION 3 Deposits

-SECTION 3.
-Deposits.
-The funds of the Corporation shall be deposited or kept with a bank or trust company doing business in the United States, except that minimal amounts may be deposited with duly constituted foreign banks to support the Corporation’s operations outside the United States.
+The funds of the Corporation shall be deposited or kept with a bank or trust company doing business in the United States.
 Such funds shall be disbursed upon the order or orders of the President, Secretary, Treasurer or such other person or persons as the Board may, from time to time, designate in writing.

-SECTION 4.
-Restriction on Interested Persons (Arms Length Relationship).
+SECTION 4 Restriction on Interested Persons (Arm’s Length Relationship)

 None of the Trustees may be Interested Persons.
 An “Interested Person” is (a) any person who is either a current officer of the Corporation or compensated by the Corporation for services rendered to it within the previous 12 months, whether as a full-time or part-time employee, independent contractor, or otherwise, excluding reimbursement of any reasonable expenses; and (b) any brother, sister, ancestor, descendant, spouse, brother-in-law, sister-in-law, son-in-law, daughter-in-law, mother-in-law, or father-in-law of such person or of another Trustee.
 However, any violation of this Section 2 of Article VII shall not affect the validity or enforceability of transactions entered into by the Corporation.

-ARTICLE XII
+ARTICLE VIII

 EMERGENCY POWERS

+SECTION 1 Scope

-SECTION 1.
-Scope.
-Notwithstanding anything stated in these Bylaws to the contrary, upon the occurrence of any one or more items set forth in Section 2 of this Article XII, all the Trustees shall be deemed to have resigned from the Board with immediate effect.
-The Founder Trustee(s) shall then fill such vacancies at a Founder Trustees’ meeting to be convened within thirty (30) days from the date of the occurrence of any one or more items set forth in Section 2 of this Article XI, provided, however, the new Trustees so appointed shall serve for a minimum of six (6) months and a maximum of two (2) years.
+Notwithstanding anything stated in these Bylaws to the contrary, upon the occurrence of any one or more items set forth in Section 2 of this Article VII, all the Trustees shall be deemed to have resigned from the Board with immediate effect.
+The Founder Trustee(s) shall then fill such vacancies at a Founder Trustees’ meeting to be convened within thirty (30) days from the date of the occurrence of any one or more items set forth in Section 2 of this Article VII, provided, however, the new Trustees so appointed shall serve for a minimum of six (6) months and a maximum of two (2) years.
 Upon completion of the term of such newly constituted Board, the Corporation shall revert to fully complying with Article IV of these Bylaws.

-SECTION 2.
-Emergency Items.
+SECTION 2 Emergency Items

 Inability of the Board to fill a vacancy for a Primary Executive Officer of the Corporation within three (3) months of occurrence of such vacancy.